Chaappa Kurishu

-The film started production in April 2011 at Kochi and was released on 14 July.
-It is the directorial debut of Sameer.
+The production started in April 2011 at Kochi and the film was released on 14 July.
+It is the directorial debut of Sameer Thahir.
+The entire movie was shot on a Canon 7D Still Camera.
 The film was remade in Tamil as Pulivaal with Vimal and Prasanna.

 The film is an unauthorized remake of the 2009 South Korean film Handphone, along with its reported structural similarity to the 2002 American film Changing Lanes.

 Plot

 Arjun, a wealthy builder who owns a big construction business in Kochi, is having an illicit affair with his subordinate, Sonia, even though he is preparing to be engaged to his family friend's daughter, Ann.
 Ansari, a poor supermarket worker frequently mocked for his appearance, is crushing on his co-worker Nafiza.

 Arjun is shown to be regretful of having taken advantage of Sonia's trust in him when she allowed him to record them.When Arjun and Sonia met in Arjun's flat, Arjun recorded them having sex on his mobile without Sonia knowing.
 Sonia too finds out about the leaked video, and after making a call to Arjun, is shown to be preparing for suicide.

 A chase follows when Arjun tries to find Ansari.
 The confrontation between the two is vicious and bloody before finally settling down and resignedly going their separate ways.
 Sonia decides to leave town instead of killing herself.
 Arjun finds out and is seen seeking her out at the airport.
 He is all bruised from the fight, and the film leaves them at that point and ends with Ansari standing up to people who mock him.